Z3TA/webide/README.txt

 This creates an "anti-alias" effect because each pixel on LCD monitors has a red, green and blue line!

 "LCD Text" is the default on most operating systems.
 But some people might see "rainbows".
-It's also uneccesary with a high-res monitor.
+It's also uneccesary with a high-resolution monitor.

 Turn off "LCD Text" / sub-pixel-antialas
 -----------------------------------------
-Start the program with the argument --disable-lcd-text.
-See start.bat (Windows) or /start.sh (Linux)
+Set "EDITOR.settings.sub_pixel_antialias = false" in settings_overload.js

-Set "global.settings.sub_pixel_antialias = false" in settings_overload.js
+To turn off LCD text for the whole browser (and not just the editor's text area) you need to edit linux_start.sh or start.js and add --disable-lcd-text to the browser arguments.

 Or turn it off in your operating system!
 (It's already turned off if you have a Mac with "Retina" display)